sjefferson99/pico-boat-assistant/README.md

 - Add a sys path and import line to the top of hub.py similar to lights and relay
 - Add an entry to the registered_modules list in config.py, increment the ID number to an unused value, use this ID in the module definition
 - Copy the template code block in the hub.py section under comment "# configuration - manually add your module lines here", uncomment and adjust instances of <module_name> to init your module
+- Build a whole load of code in the module template folder similar to the lights and relay module essentially replace the word "template" for your module and update/extend webpage and API definitions and build out a hardware abstraction - This only supports local modules at present